VanZandtr/CSE280Project/progressReports/progressReport4.md

 ## Matt Levy - Backend/ROS

 ### Accomplished This Week
-* Visualize turtlesim in ROS
+* Tested LIDAR and recorded a test image

 ### Incomplete Tasks
 * N/A

 ### Goals For Next Week
-* Map a floor of Packard
+* Same as Group Goals

 ## Emem Uko - Frontend